BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/16_1_Setting_Up_Libwally.md

 $ ./testwally
 Startup: 0
 ```
 The "Startup" value is the return from `wally_init`.
-The `0` value may look discouraging, but that's what you want to see:
+The `0` value may initially appear discouraging, but it's's what you want to see:
 ```
 include/wally_core.h:#define WALLY_OK      0 /** Success */
 ```